Loading...

 Common measurement equivalents in grams

-Yes, the bones and skin in canned sardines are completely edible and safe to consume.
-The canning process softens the bones until they are easily mashable, and eating them provides a significant boost of dietary calcium.
+Yes, the bones in canned sardines are completely edible and soft due to the canning process.
+They are an excellent source of dietary calcium.

 Explore more ingredients in the seafood category with complete nutrition information.